apache/beam/website/www/site/content/en/documentation/ml/tensorrt-runinference.md

 The following example that demonstrates how to use TensorRT with the RunInference API using a BERT-based text classification model in a Beam pipeline.

 ## Build a TensorRT engine for inference
 To use TensorRT with Apache Beam, you need a converted TensorRT engine file from a trained model.
-We take a trained BERT based text classification model that does sentiment analysis, that is, it classifies any text into two classes: positive or negative.
+We take a trained BERT based text classification model that does sentiment analysis and classifies any text into two classes: positive or negative.
 The trained model is available [from HuggingFace](https://huggingface.co/textattack/bert-base-uncased-SST-2).
 To convert the PyTorch Model to TensorRT engine, you need to first convert the model to ONNX and then from ONNX to TensorRT.

 ### Conversion to ONNX

 You can use the HuggingFace `transformers` library to convert a PyTorch model to ONNX.
 For details, see the blog post [Convert Transformers to ONNX with Hugging Face Optimum](https://huggingface.co/blog/convert-transformers-to-onnx).
 The blog post explains which required packages to install.
-The following code that is used for the conversion.
+The following code is used for the conversion.

 ```
 from pathlib import Path